eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

 - *Servers* do not require any beforehand knowledge of their *clients*, but their ``GuidPrefix`` and locator list (where they are listening) must match the one provided to the *clients*.
-  In order to gather *client* discovery information the following handshake strategy is followed:
+  In order to gather *client* discovery information, the following handshake strategy is followed:

   - *Clients* send discovery messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.